 The hours might change depending on your destination and time of year.
 But breaking down the day can help you be more efficient with your time.

 Also, break down your shot list by location.
 Plan to cover places that are geographically close during each time segment.
-This will mean you won’t waste your time travelling rather than taking photos.
+This will mean you won’t waste your time traveling rather than taking photos.

 A final shot list should show you exactly where you are going to be and when.